 4. Contact our Sales team

-Email Julia with your special request.
+Email Veronika to discuss your vision for your competition.
 Make sure to let her know the following information:

 Your delivery address including phone number and delivery contact (this can be different from the billing address).